exonum/exonum-doc/src/get-started/java-binding.md

   See the [*Anchoring Service*](../advanced/bitcoin-anchoring.md) article for more details.

+- **Time Oracle.**
+  Time oracle allows user services to access the calendar time supplied by validator nodes to the blockchain.

+  See the [*Time Oracle*](../advanced/time.md) article for more details.

 To enable a particular service, include its name in `ejb_app_services.toml` configuration file in the EJB App's directory with the following content: